Silversunset01/dbm/tutorials.md

 See [dbm/raw/callback.txt](https://github.com/ArztVielfrass/dbm/blob/master/raws/callback.txt) for actual dbm raw

-**Silver's Stealth Edit:** _Synchronous in the context of a loop action basically means "finish this item before i go to the next one" while asynchronous means "attempt process all of the items in my loop at the same time"_
+**Silver's Stealth Edit:** _Synchronous in the context of a loop action basically means "stop everything and run this item, and when it finishes run the next.
+Do not process anything else at all until this is done." while asynchronous means "attempt process all of the items in my loop at the same time, whenever you have a free minute to do it, no big deal"_

 ## Using @botname to trigger the bot
 To call the bot via @botname instead of using a command you can follow these steps: